-k. joint degree: a degree awarded by an institution together with one or more institutions in the Netherlands or abroad, after the student has completed a study programme (a degree programme, a major or a specific curriculum within a degree programme) for which the collaborating institutions are jointly responsible;
+f. joint degree: a degree awarded by an institution together with one or more institutions in the Netherlands or abroad, after the student has completed a study programme (a degree programme, a specialisation or a specific curriculum within a degree programme) for which the collaborating institutions are jointly responsible;

-I. minor a predefined coherent set of educational components of 30 EC;
+g. minor a predefined coherent set of educational components of 30 EC;

-m.
-OLC: programme committee;n. period: a part of a semester;
+h. period: a part of a semester;

-o. practical exercise: the participation in a practical training or other educational learning activity, aimed at acquiring certain (academic) skills.
+i. practical exercise: the participation in a practical training activity or other educational learning activity, aimed at acquiring certain (academic) skills.
 Examples of practical exercises are: